bartificer/programming-by-stealth/docs/pbs99.md

 Before we go any further, let's look in detail at the contents of these three classes:

-Let's take a closer look at the structure our three classes:
 1. The parent class `Currency` provides:
 	* The shared class  function `static coerceAmount(amount)`
 	* The shared class function `static amountAsHumanInt(amount)`